snehilrastogi/low_level_design/2048_game/readme.txt

 What does it do?

-It takes input of rows and cols - create a board with each cell as cell onject (row, col, value) Then it asks for basic initialization (2 positions (row and col))
+It takes input of rows and cols - create a board with each cell as cell object (row, col, value) Then it asks for basic initialization (2 positions (row and col))

 game starts